 What I bring to the camp is a sensitivity to the profound impact of early trauma, whether it be in the first years of life or even before birth, and how this can also be experienced through further generations.
 My biological mother left me when I was 8 weeks old, and my resulting adoption and trauma set the pointers, that I was able to follow in later life, to heal my own trauma and come to rest in the wonder of life.

 I live in Ogonnelloe, Co.
-Clare with the singer Tembre de Carteret, and our two beautiful children, Amelia and Aurora.
+Clare with the singer Tembre de Carteret, and our two children.

 Barbara Morgan was doing a training and I let it pass the first two times.
 It came around the third time to me and I thought okay, there’s a message here for me, and I went and did it.